asyncapi/simulator/README.md

 Does it seem distant or difficult to switch from development mode to production mode?

+---

+## :loudspeaker: ATTENTION:

+This package is under development and it has not reached version 1.0.0 yet, which means its API might get breaking changes without prior notice.
+Once it reaches its first stable version, we'll follow semantic versioning.

+---

 #### Define and simulate scenarios for your applications